 - After you take them to see their vet, you should always follow whatever instructions they give you as far as aftercare goes.
 They might need to bandage up their paw or keep it wrapped with a damp washcloth to help bring down some of the swellings.

 - It would be best to keep them from going on too many walks after they get their swollen paw treated for a little while.
 This is especially true if your dog had surgery on it or if he has an open wound where stitches were placed.
-In those cases, you should give him as much time off as the vet recommends.
+You should give him as much time off as the vet recommends in those cases.
 If they have some minor swollenness that needs to go down, you can probably let them run around outside after a few days.

 - Also, be aware that your dog might need some pain medication.
 If he’s having a hard time walking or if the swelling seems to get worse over a day, you might need to ask for it from your vet.